krishnakanthnakka/RobustFineGrained/README.md

 ## Usage

-1. Install pytorch
+1. Install PyTorch

-   - The code is tested on Python 3.6, Torch 1.4.0 and NumPy 1.18.1.
+   - The code is tested on Python 3.6, Torch 1.4.0, and NumPy 1.18.1.
    - The code is modified from [ProtoPNet](https://github.com/cfchen-duke/ProtoPNet).

-2. Clone the resposity
+2. Clone the repository

    ```shell
    git clone https://github.com/krishnakanthnakka/RobustFineGrained/